What is in this leaflet

 When you must not take it

-Do not take isosorbide mononitrate if you have the following medical conditions:
+Do not take isosorbide mononitrate if you have or have had any of the following medical conditions:

 - extremely low blood pressure

-- shock including those caused by low blood pressure or failing heart
+- shock, including when caused by low blood pressure or heart failure

 - pericarditis (swelling around the heart)